- Blood pressure medicines (‘antihypertensives’) are used to treat high blood pressure (hypertension).

-The most common blood pressure medicines are ACE inhibitors, calcium channel blockers, beta blockers and diuretics.
+The most common blood pressure medicines are ACE inhibitors, calcium channel blockers and diuretics.
 Many people need more than one medicine to bring their high blood pressure under control.

 ACE inhibitors and ARBs

 ACE (angiotensin-converting enzyme) inhibitors and ARBs (angiotensin receptor blockers) work by widening your blood vessels.
-This reduces the pressure in the vessels and allows blood to flow more easily — making it easier for your heart to pump blood around your body.
+This reduces the pressure in the vessels and allows blood to flow more easily, and makes it easier for your heart to pump blood around your body.

 Calcium channel blockers

 Calcium channel blockers stop calcium from entering the heart muscle and blood vessel cells.
-This widens the blood vessels and relaxes the heart muscle, making it easier for your heart to pump blood around the body.
+This widens the blood vessels and relaxes the heart muscle, making it easier for your heart to pump blood around your body.

 Diuretics are also known as fluid tablets.
 They work by making you urinate more to get rid of any excess water in your body.
-When the excess fluid is reduced, the pressure in your blood vessels and heart also lowers.
+When the excess fluid is reduced, the pressure in your blood vessels and heart is also lower.

 You may be able to reduce your blood pressure and reduce your risk of heart disease in other ways.
 Some people are able to reduce their blood pressure without taking blood pressure medicines.
 It helps to: